November 18, 2020

 - Verify that the carrier has an appropriate employee hiring and review process, including background checks, and an ongoing security training program.

 - Verify identity of carrier or driver before hazardous materials loading.
 Ask driver for photo identification and compare with information provided by carrier.

 - Ask the driver to tell you the name of the consignee and the destination for the material, and confirm with your records before releasing shipments.

 - The hazmat transportation checklist also includes identifying preferred and alternate routing, including acceptable deviations.
 Make sure routing complies with local routing restrictions.

 - If possible, alternate routes to frequent destinations.

 - Minimize exposure in downtown or heavily populated areas, and expedite the shipment to the final destination.

-- Minimize stops en route; if you must stop, select locations with adequate lighting on well-traveled roads and avoid high crime or dangerous areas.
+- Minimize stops en route of your hazardous waste transportation services provider; if you must stop, select locations with adequate lighting on well-traveled roads and avoid high crime or dangerous areas.

 - If materials are stored during transportation, make sure storage facilities are secure.